TheAlienDoctor/statistics-tracker-mcbe/README.md

 - Check TODO.md if you want to know more about some of the other statistics that I am working on adding support for.
 - On the pause screen playerlist menu, AFK players will be displayed at the top.
 Technically you can change this using scoreboard commands however it is not recommended.

-## Credits
-- DrAV for the original AFK display from BedrockTweaks.net (Modified my me)

 ## Current statistics tracked
 | Name      | Description |
 | ----------- | ----------- |